allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 These actions can be accessed with the context menu (when right-clicking an experiment) or in an experiment's info panel menu (<img src="/docs/latest/icons/ico-bars-menu.svg" alt="Menu" className="icon size-lg space-sm" />).

+Most of the actions mentioned in the chart above can be performed on multiple experiments at once, including:
+* Archive
+* Enqueue
+* Reset
+* Abort
+* Publish
+* Add tag
+* Move to Project

-Most of the actions mentioned above can be performed on multiple experiments at once in the experiment table.
-Select multiple experiments, then use the context menu, or the popup menu that appears at the bottom of the page, to perform operations on the selected experiments.
-The actions can be performed on the experiments that match the action criteria.
+Select multiple experiments, then use either the context menu, or the bar that appears at the bottom of the page, to perform operations on the selected experiments.
+Actions can be performed only on the experiments that match the action criteria (for example, only *Running* experiments can be aborted).
 The context menu shows the number of experiments that can be affected by each action.
-In the bottom menu, when hovering over an icon, a tooltip appears with the action and the number of items which will be affected by the action.
+The same information can be found in the bottom menu, in a tooptip that appears when hovering over an action icon.

-* Experiment
-** Archive
-** Enqueue
-** Reset
-** Abort
-** Publish
-** Move to Project
-** Delete

-Note: Popup message should also indicate that this applies to more than one task/model/dataview.

-When batch operation returns, UI page is refreshed.

-In case of partial failure, pop up shows which items failed."

 ## Creating an experiment leaderboard